Convert Millimole per Liter to Nanomole per Cubic Meter (mmol/l to nmol/m³)

 How do you convert mmol/l to nmol/m³ formula?

-The main formula to convert mmol/l to nmol/m³ is to multiply mmol/l value by 1e+9.
+The main formula for the conversion of the mmol/l value to nmol/m³ amount is to multiply the mmol/l value by 1e+9.

 There are 1e+9 Nanomole per Cubic Meter in 1 Millimole per Liter.To convert from Millimole per Liter to Nanomole per Cubic Meter, multiply your figure by 1e+9 (or divide by 1e-9).